gblrfgr/gblrfgr/README.md

 # ⌨️ Hello there!

 ### 🕹 My name is Juniper Mills.
-I'm a computer engineering student (class of 2026) and aspiring roboticist.
+I'm a computer engineering student (class of 2026) who works with a lot of embedded software, mathematical modeling, and control theory.
 I am currently seeking an internship for summer 2025.

 ### ⚙️ My résumé is available at [this link](https://drive.google.com/file/d/1TvqAFp7FYPDUlZ_qYlwOEsggogC9-5vG/view?usp=sharing).
 I've worked on a wide variety of projects, including simulations, embedded development, and mobile robotics.